Rebolon/php-sf-flex-webpack-encore-vuejs/README.md

 * profiler: for debugging purpose
 * log: a logger for symfony
 * security-checker: a tool to check known securities vulnerabilities, to use it, run `php bin/console security:check`
+* roave/security-advisories: a tool that prevent the install of PHP package from composer with known vulnerabilities
 * phpunit, crawler, browserkit, css-selector: php/symfony task for testing (@todo ll last 3 should be a recipe)
 * babel-preset-es2017: do you really need explanation ?
 * testcafe: an e2e test framework (might be changed with chimp or anything else, gimme better idea)